snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Event Handler**:
-A Fungus Block or a Unity coded "method" that will be executed when a particular "Event" occurs.
+A %Fungus Block or a Unity coded "method" that will be executed when a particular "Event" occurs.
 For example when the "SPACE" key is pressed the game should respond to the user having executed a spell or fired a gun or whatever.

 <!-- ******************************* -->
 **Event block**: